worldline/angular-training/docs/src/pipes/README.md

 If built-in pipes do not cover a use case you encounter, Angular gives you the opportunity to create a custom one.

-Creating a custom Pipe requires to:
+Creating a custom Pipe requires you to:
 - create a class that implements the `PipeTransform` interface
 - decorate it with the `@Pipe()` decorator
 - add it to the `declarations` (and `exports` if need be) of its associated module